LLNL/axom/src/axom/inlet/docs/sphinx/readers.rst

 .. warning::

-   Lua input is executable code, and Inlet does not sandbox it.
-The ``package`` library can load additional Lua or native modules, and Inlet imposes no CPU, memory, recursion, or execution-time limits.
    Only parse Lua input from trusted sources.
+Inlet does not sandbox Lua or limit its resource use or execution time.
+The ``package`` library can load Lua or native modules.
-Exposing more libraries or modifying ``solState()`` can grant the input more capabilities and change values after Inlet has read or verified them.
+   Adding libraries or bindings can grant input code more capabilities.
+Changing the Lua state can also affect callbacks after Inlet has verified the input.

 For example, you can add the ``io`` library by doing this: